 Plan small outdoor gatherings

-Keep gatherings to less than 10 children and choose outdoor venues whenever possible.
+Keep gatherings small and choose outdoor venues whenever possible.
 (Hint: think picnic!)
 Being outside can lower the risk of transmitting the virus through the air, which is the main way it spreads.
 If there is any need to go inside, open windows to increase air circulation.
 Choose a space large enough that children can keep a safe physical distance of at least 3 feet from each other.

 Be creative & flexible